Nasa descends on Icelandic lava field to prepare for Mars | Malay Mail

 The sites are selected to study how the chemical composition and physical properties of the sand and rocks change as they move from the glacier to a nearby river.

-Before Mars became an inhospitable frozen desert with an average temperature of minus 63 degrees Celcius, scientists believe that the planet shared many of the characteristics of the subarctic island.
+Before Mars became an inhospitable frozen desert with an average temperature of minus 63 degrees C, scientists believe that the planet shared many of the characteristics of the subarctic island.

 “The mineralogy in Iceland is very similar to what we would find on Mars,” Ryan Ewing, associate professor of geology at Texas A&M University, said.